-The Hopi Tribe Wildlife & Ecosystem Management Program (WEMP) of the Hopi Tribe's Department of Natural Resources (DNR) are pleased to continue deer and elk hunting, furbearer and mountain lion hunting and to introduce other game and migratory bird and waterfowl hunting on the Hopi Reservation.
-These Regulations have been adopted by DNR and approved by the Hopi Tribal Council on June 26, 2018 through Resolution #H-057-2018 in accordance with and under the authority and scope of Hopi Tribal Ordinance #48 (Ordinance 48).
+The Hopi Tribe Wildlife & Ecosystem Management Program (WEMP) of the Hopi Tribe's Department of Natural Resources (DNR) are pleased to offer hunting and trapping opportunities on the Hopi Reservation.
+These Regulations have been adopted by DNR and approved by the Hopi Tribal Council on Wednesday, July 24, 2019 through Resolution #H-055-2019 in accordance with and under the authority and scope of Hopi Tribal Ordinance #48 (Ordinance 48).